 Chair, Department of Pediatrics and Communicable Diseases

-Dr. Castle has published over 80 manuscripts and chapters.
+Dr. Opipari has published over 80 manuscripts and chapters.
 She serves as the Vice-Chair for the St. Jude Children’s Research Hospital Scientific Advisory Board and has been recognized by awards including the A. Alfred Taubman Medical Research Institute Scholar Award, numerous “Top Resident Teacher” awards.
-Dr. Castle is an elected Fellow of the American Association for the Advancement of Sciences (AAAS).
+Dr. Opipari is an elected Fellow of the American Association for the Advancement of Sciences (AAAS).

 John M. Park, M.D.